DannyAllegrezza/dannyallegrezza.com/src/pages/cars/2006-Lotus-Elise.md

 horsepower: 190
 torque: 150
 ---
-Growing up, I was like many other little kids who had big dreams of owning a bright red Ferrari or Lamborghini.
-As I grew older, I realized what was required to own an Italian exotic.
-My _practical_ dream car has always been a Lotus.
-These British cars are exactly what I've always wanted in a sports car;
+Growing up, I was no different from most little kids whose bedroom wall was filled with posters of exotic Italian sports cars.
+As I grew older and become more knowledgeable on all of the costs of owning a car I quickly realized that the sticker shock is just the beginning of owning an exotic.
+My _practical_ dream car has always been a Lotus Elise or Exige.
+In my opinion, these cars check off everyone of the requirements for a proper sports car.

 * Lightweight
 * Rear-wheel Drive